CDC releases map of most inactive states: Here’s how yours ranks - NewsBreak

 CDC releases map of most inactive states: Here’s how yours ranks

-GHENT, W.Va.
-(WVNS) – In the majority of states across the U.S., more than 1 in 5 adults are considered “inactive,” according to the Centers for Disease Control and Prevention.

 The CDC released new state maps showing the levels of adult physical inactivity across the United States.
-For these maps, physical inactivity is defined as not participating in any physical activity outside of work for over a month.Stormont Vail working to accept more patients with new unit
+For these maps, physical inactivity is defined as not participating in any physical activity outside of work for over a month.Mississippi House passes medical marijuana proposal

 Individuals were asked to self-report their activity level during telephone interview surveys conducted by the CDC and state health departments.